Configuration

 API keys and clients

-environment variable for LLM requests and tracing, as soon as it is imported.
+By default, the SDK uses the OPENAI_API_KEY environment variable for LLM requests and tracing.
+The key is resolved when the SDK first creates an OpenAI client (lazy initialization), so set the environment variable before your first model call.
 If you are unable to set that environment variable before your app starts, you can use the set_default_openai_key() function to set the key.

-instance, using the API key from the environment variable or the default key set above.
+Alternatively, you can also configure an OpenAI client to be used.
+By default, the SDK creates an AsyncOpenAI instance, using the API key from the environment variable or the default key set above.
 You can change this by using the set_default_openai_client() function.

 from openai import AsyncOpenAI